GamerGrubb/FraudToaster/README.md

 A privacy-first, open-source browser extension that detects and explains phishing attempts and social engineering attacks in real time.

-Powered by a local-first analysis engine and an interactive cybersecurity awareness companion.
+Powered by a local-first analysis engine.

 ---